cmarkello/vg-pedigree-paper/scripts/graph_construction/README.md

 ```
 ./make_1000GPlons_GRCh38_graph.sh
+./make_1000GPlons_GRCh38_graph.no_ceph.sh
 ```

 ## Output files

 The Primary graph reference indexes will be located in `${HOME}/run_graph_construction/construct-grch38-primary-outstore`.
 The 1000GP graph reference and indexes will be located in `${HOME}/run_graph_construction/construct-grch38-liftover-nosegdup-outstore`.
+The 1000GP graph reference and indexes with the CEPH sample variants removed will be located in `${HOME}/run_graph_construction/construct-grch38-liftover-nosegdup-noceph-outstore`.